HenrikJoreteg/redux-bundler/README.md

 This isn't a toy project.
 I'm currently using this library in the three different production apps that power my online donation platform, [Speedy](https://speedy.gift).
 This also builds on some of the ideas that were originally conceived and battle-tested when I was helping Starbucks re-platform and build their [shiny new PWA](https://app.starbucks.com).
 The point is this is actually how I build things with Redux, and given the lack of "solutions" to the boilerplate issue, I decided to share it.

-There's a ton more that needs to be documented, but i've open sourced a small sample application [the source is here](https://github.com/HenrikJoreteg/redux-bundler-example) and it's [deployed here](https://redux-bundler.netlify.com/) so you can see how it all works when it's up and running.
+There's a ton more that needs to be documented, but the sample application [the source is here](https://github.com/HenrikJoreteg/redux-bundler-example) is a good way to see how to build something with it.
+It's [deployed here](https://redux-bundler.netlify.com/) so you can see how it all works when it's up and running.

-File size will vary drastically depending on how much of the included capabilities you add, but as a rough guide the sample application was just thrown together using Parcel.
-It doesn't do tree-shaking or code-splitting.
-So it includes the application code, Preact, Redux, Redux-bundler (and all the optional bundles most of which aren't used), a local indexedDB powered caching support in a single JS file that ends up at ~18.5kb min + gzip.
-Which, although it could be better, is small enough for my tastes and really isn't too bad given that it's a full-fledged set of application tools.

 Note: redux-bundler includes its dependencies for simplicity to minimize surface are for bugs due to version mismatches.
 It also exports all the exports from redux.
 So you can still do stuff like `import { combineReducers } from 'redux-bundler'`.
 However, this also means you end up with code from redux with the debug blocks `if (process.env.NODE_ENV !== "production")` still present.
 Build your app with NODE_ENV="production" before minification to strip that out for production.
 You can use DefinePlugin for webpack (http://stackoverflow.com/questions/30030031), loose-envify (https://github.com/zertosh/loose-envify) for browserify, or rollup-plugin-replace for Rollup (https://github.com/rollup/rollup-plugin-replace) to do this.